 In nearly all cases, the concentrations of radionuclides are determined by monitoring and are given in the main text of this report.
 The concentrations chosen for the assessment are intended to be representative of the intakes of the most exposed consumers in the population.
 All of the positively determined concentrations tabulated are included irrespective of the origin of the radionuclide.
-In some cases, this means that the calculated exposures could include contributions due to disposals from other sites as well as from weapon test fallout and activity deposited following a nuclear reactor accident (such as at Chernobyl in 1986).
-Where possible, corrections for background concentrations of naturally-occurring radionuclides are made in the calculations of dose (see Section 3.7).
+In some cases, this means that the calculated exposures could include contributions due to disposals from other sites as well as from weapon test fallout and activity deposited following the Chernobyl accident.
+Where possible, corrections for background concentrations of naturallyoccurring radionuclides are made in the calculations of dose (see Section 3.7).